Scienta/infrastructure/docs/network-design.md

 - Tenant-private networks use reserved pools for explicit static allocations.
 - Tenant-public networks map one `/64` carved from the Route64 `/56` to one VNet.
 - Public `/64` prefixes are not shared between unrelated tenants.
+- Prefixes exported to external BGP peers are selected explicitly, not leaked wholesale from the tenant VRF.

 This means the prefix boundary follows the VNet boundary, not the EVPN zone boundary.